Constrictor knot: Releasing

 A heavily tightened constrictor knot will likely jam.
 If the ends are long enough, one can sometimes untie it by pulling one end generally parallel to the bound object and a bit up away from it, and prying it into the opposite end's part to open the knot.
 Tools that can be forced between parts of the knot (such as picks and marlinespikes) may help.

 If the ends have been trimmed short, or the knot is otherwise hopelessly jammed, it can be easily released by cutting the riding turn with a sharp knife.
 The knot will spring apart as soon as the riding turn is cut.
 If care is taken not to cut too deeply, the underlying wraps will protect the bound object from being damaged by the knife.

 Security

 The constrictor and double constrictor are both extremely secure when tied tightly around convex objects with cord scaled for the task at hand.
-If binding around a not fully convex, or square-edged object, arrange the knot so the overhand knot portion is stretched across a convex portion, or a corner, with the riding turn squarely on top of it.
+If binding around a not fully convex, or square-edged object, arrange the knot so the overhand knot portion is stretched across a convex portion, or a corner, with the riding turn directly atop it.
 In situations where the object leaves gaps under the knot and there are no corners, it is possible to finish the constrictor knot off with an additional overhand knot, in the fashion of a reef knot, to help stabilize it.
 Those recommendations aside, constrictor knots do function best on fully convex objects.

 If the constricted object (such as a temporarily whipped rope) ends very close to where a constrictor binds it, a boa knot may prove a more stable solution.